Guide

 )Batch operations with $batch

-The Dynamics 365 Web API supports OData $batch requests that bundle multiple operations into a single HTTP call.
-Each batch can contain up to 1,000 operations.
-This reduces round trips from hundreds to one.
+The Dynamics 365 Web API supports OData $batch requests that bundle multiple create, update, or delete operations into a single HTTP call.
+Each batch request can contain up to 1,000 individual operations, which means importing 500 contacts takes 1 HTTP round trip instead of 500.
+According to Microsoft's Dataverse documentation, batch requests reduce network latency overhead and count as a single API call against the per-user throttle limit of 6,000 requests per 5-minute window.

 # OData $batch request — create 3 contacts in one HTTP call